 In August of 2017, Clements Ranch, LLC obtained a development loan from Liberty Bankers Life Insurance Company.
 The loan had a maximum principal balance of \$14,200,000, was secured by on lien on approximately 218 acres in the District, and matured in September 2020.
-As of September 1, 2020, such development loan has been paid off.
+As of September 1, 2021, such development loan has been paid off.

 CADG TR South, LLC obtained development loans from Liberty Bankers Life Insurance Company.
 Such loans include a maximum principal balance of \$13,170,000 and are secured by a lien on approximately 28 acres within the District.
-As of September 8, 2020, the combined loan balance was \$6,117,315.
+As of September 1, 2021, such development loan has been paid off.

 MM TR South II, LLC obtained a development loan from Liberty Bankers Life Insurance Company.
 Such loan includes a maximum principal balance of \$10,216,000 and is secured by a lien on approximately 65 acres within the District.
-As of September 8, 2020, the loan balance was \$8,153,546.
+As of September 1, 2021, the loan balance was \$7,031,222.